How to make the Purdue University Drumline

-The drumline music auditions will take place on Sunday, August 13 in Room 30 of the Elliott Hall of Music, located past the east end of Third Street on campus.
-The exact times for the auditions will be announced later but before auditions commence.
+The drumline music auditions will take place on Sunday, August 13 in Room 30 of the Elliott Hall of Music, located at 712 Third Street.
 Here is a general timeline of the events for that Sunday:

 To make this process as fair as possible, there is not a guaranteed time slot for auditions.
 We will spend the necessary time needed on your audition.
 Auditions can end as late as midnight or 1 AM.
 If you do not succeed in making the instrument you tryout on, you can continue to tryout on other instruments.
 If you try and don't make snare, you can turn around and tryout on tenors, and continue through all instruments in a similar manner.
 So, know parts for all the instruments you are interested in!

 You will sign up for a time slot to perform your audition, which will be held in front of Dr. Nave and the drumline student leaders.
 Assigned time slots may slightly vary as the auditions progress, but each audition will consist of three parts: